 National History Day is a year-round education program that engages students grades six through twelve in the process of discovery and interpretation of historical topics.
-Students produce dramatic performances, imaginative exhibits, multimedia documentaries, and research papers based on research related to an annual theme.
+Students produce dramatic performances, imaginative exhibits, multimedia documentaries, and research papers based on an annual theme.
 These projects are then evaluated at local, state, and national competitions.
-For more information, contact the North Dakota State Coordinator, Erik Holland, at 701-328-2792, or visit the National History Day Web site at:
+For more information, visit the website at:

-Bonanzaville is an open air museum with a pioneer village with over 40 buildings on twelve acres of land.
+Bonanzaville is an open-air museum with a pioneer village with over 40 buildings.
 There are exhibits on North Dakota history, military artifacts, vintage automobiles, airplanes, horse and buggies, law enforcement, American Indian artifacts, tractors, telephones and more.
-For more information: http://www.bonanzaville.com/index.html.
+For more information, go to: http://www.bonanzaville.com/index.html.

-Dakota Dinosaur Museum features many different kinds of dinosaurs.
+The Dakota Dinosaur Museumfeatures many different kinds of dinosaurs, as well as an exhibit on rare minerals and rocks.
 For 2nd to 12th graders there is also a scavenger hunt.
-For more information: http://www.dakotadino.com/index.html.
+For more information,go to: http://www.dakotadino.com/index.html.

 BACK TO STATE-BY-STATE GUIDE